Discussion

 VIOLA PLAYER

-The first serious attempt (that we’re aware of, this half-century) to examine Clarke’s contribution to viola-playing through her performance practice, repertoire-choices, and cultivation of a broad audience in the early days of radio, Caroline Castleton’s virtual presentation at the 47th International Viola Congress on June 2, 2022, breaks fascinating new ground all over the place, while offering a preview of Castleton’s potentially transformative doctoral dissertation, currently in the works at the University of Maryland (click here, then search for “Castleton,” click on the link, then scroll down for a précis).
-There’s a lot to think about here, but one thing in particular blew us away: the simple, practical insight that virtuosos must compose their own music in order to have showcases worthy of their skills—an obvious point, once it’s made, but Castleton was the first to apply it to Clarke.
+The first serious attempt to examine Clarke’s contribution to viola-playing through her performance practice, repertoire-choices, and cultivation of a broad audience in the early days of radio, Caroline Castleton’s virtual presentation at the 47th International Viola Congress on June 2, 2022, breaks fascinating new ground all over the place, while offering a preview of Castleton’s transformative doctoral dissertation at the University of Maryland (link here).
+One thing in particular blew us away: the simple, practical insight that virtuosos must compose their own music in order to have showcases worthy of their skills—an obvious point, once it’s made, but Castleton was the first to apply it to Clarke.

 Caroline Castleton, “Rebecca Clarke, the Violist: A Pioneering Performance Career,”